-- New Callebaut Chocolate Academy is a state-of-the-art training centre which takes the professional on a journey from bean to chocolate.
+- New Callebaut Chocolate Academy is a state-of-the-art training center which takes the professional on a journey from bean to chocolate.

-- This is the flagship academy in a current network of 16 Chocolate Academy centres worldwide, with four training rooms and a greenhouse where cocoa is grown.
+- This is the flagship academy in a current network of 16 Chocolate Academy centers worldwide, with four training rooms and a greenhouse where cocoa is grown.

-“The Chocolate Academy centres are unique when it comes to sharing best practices and increasing chocolate mastery.
-Currently, in our 16 training centres around the world, we partner with craftsmen such as chocolatiers, bakers, pastry and kitchen chefs,” says Freek van der Knaap, Vice President Gourmet Western Europe.
-In the Chocolate Academy centre, chocolate professionals will come to train themselves, follow courses and receive demonstrations – from professionals for professionals.”
+“The Chocolate Academy centers are unique when it comes to sharing best practices and increasing chocolate mastery.
+Currently, in our 16 training centers around the world, we partner with craftsmen such as chocolatiers, bakers, pastry and kitchen chefs,” says Freek van der Knaap, Vice President Gourmet Western Europe.
+In the Chocolate Academy center, chocolate professionals will come to train themselves, follow courses and receive demonstrations – from professionals for professionals.”

 1,000 professionals expected per year

 To date in Wieze, about 300 people follow training and take courses each year.
 That number is expected to climb to 1,000 with the new Academy.
 Trainings are conducted by Callebaut Chefs and complemented by “Chocolate Ambassadors,” a global network of renowned chefs who share their chocolate expertise with other members of their profession.

 “More than ever Belgium is seen the world over as the home of Callebaut and heart of chocolate know-how,” says Geert Kiesekoms, Gourmet Sales Director Benelux.

 “This new Academy is an incredible asset to chefs.
 Where else can one find a mini-production line to illustrate how Callebaut chocolate is made, or even make chocolate themselves?” says Chef Alexandre Bourdeaux, Head of the Callebaut Chocolate Academy in Wieze.

 From Plantation to the Chocolate Tasting Ritual Room: a 360° chocolate experience